 This is a safe space.
 Your children must be allowed to explore different methods and behaviors to achieve a specific result.
 Their autonomy must be respected and encouraged.
 Through a parenting style which pays attention to your child's feelings and needs, creates an emotional bond, but models to the children the rights and wrongs, the child will be given the space to grow and become the person that they are.

 Written for Kidzapp by Parenting Coach, Pascale.
-Find out more about her right here.
+Follow her on @parenting.moments

 Let me ask you this question: What makes you angry?
 What really triggers you?
 Is it people lying?
 Loud noise?
 Racism?
 Think of something you just cannot get on board with....

 Keeping our littlest ones healthy and happy is always a top priority.
 And with that in mind, we have been in touch with Dr. Rafif Tayara, a pediatric dentist at Dr. Michael’s Children's Dental Center, to give us some top tips on how to care for your baby's teeth....

 I have never met a mom that told me she doesn’t feel guilt.
 And I’ve met many!
 Why do we feel so much guilt and what can we do about it?
 Are we meant to just live with it?

 Today, typically both parents work and commit to taking care of the family at the same time.
 Yet even with both parents working, child rearing and the expectations that come with it have not changed - especially for women....